zopencommunity/meta/README.md

 zopen download --list
 ```

-To download and install a specific package, you can specify the `-r` option as follows:
+To download and install specfic packages, you can specify the packages as a comma seperated list as follows:
 ```
-zopen download -r makeport
+zopen download make,gzip
 ```

 This will download it to the current working directory.
 To change the destination directory, you can specify the `-d` option as follows:

 ```
-zopen download -r makeport -d $HOME/zopen
+zopen download make -d $HOME/zopen/prod
 ```

 ## zopen build